CodingItWrong/outsidein.dev/docs/react/2-vertical-slice.md

 We define a new `STORE_RESTAURANTS` action name.
 Then, in the function `loadRestaurants()` returns, we call `.loadRestaurants()` on the passed-in `api` that we configured when we set up the store.
 When it resolves, we dispatch a new `storeRestaurants()` action, passing it the records.
 We define a `storeRestaurants` action creator to create the correct action object.

-Save the file and the test failure is the same, because our reducer doesn’t store the restaurants.
+Save the file and the test failure is the same, because our reducer doesn't store the restaurants.
 Update the `records` reducer:

 ```diff
  import {combineReducers} from 'redux';